Making vowel plots in R (Part 2)

 theme_classic()

 Okay, so now we have a trajectory plot.
 Now, if you look closely, some of this data might not be so good.
 For example, look at /i/, the blue line to the far left.
 It’s quite unlikely that my vowel actually starts that low.
-Perhaps there’s some bad data .
-Looking at some of the other vowels, like /u/, the pink one in the top center, it probably doesn’t start that low either.
+Perhaps there’s some bad data.

 As it turns out, the problem was when we took the average.
-Because there are quite few outliers in this data still, and because outliers all tend to be towards the low front portion of the vowel space, it’s pulling a lot of the measurements in that direction.
+Because there are a few outliers in this data still, and because vowel formant outliers tend to be towards the low front portion of the vowel space, it’s pulling a lot of the measurements in that direction.
 The mean is quite sensitive to outliers.
 What we can try instead is to take the median, which is less sensitive.

 my_vowels %>%